talwrii/guitar-stave/README.md

 ## Alternatives and prior work
 I get the impression that recognising the note you are playing one a music instrument using an audio interface is a solved problem.
 There are certain tools which can show you the notes that you are playing on a stave as you play - and allow you to play along with songs.
 I wanted something freer.

+This was created using [lilypond](https://lilypond.org/) the code for this is included.

 There are various pictures on the internet but I could not find the one I wanted.
 You could render this yourself with lilypond - or possible in a program like sibelius.